Last Updated on May 31, 2023 by Dave Schoenbeck

-Many entrepreneurs are incredibly savvy and talented, but too many lack the basic knowledge of how to prepare for a sales call.
+Many entrepreneurs are incredibly savvy and talented, but too many lack the basic knowledge to prepare for a sales call.
 Although you may already have salespeople on your staff, every entrepreneur will likely need to make some sales call eventually, whether to pitch a new idea to an investor or negotiate a job offer with a potential hire.

 The Importance of Sales Research

 According to author Mark Suster, there’s a term for someone who doesn’t consider their prospect’s needs when making a sales pitch: crocodile salespeople.
-Crocodiles have big mouths and tiny ears, so a crocodile salesperson talks a lot but doesn’t listen to their prospect wants.
+Crocodiles have big mouths and tiny ears, so a crocodile salesperson talks a lot but doesn’t listen to their prospect’s wants.

 Sales Pre-Call Planning

 There are two main aspects of learning how to prepare for a sales call: making sales calls in general and setting yourself up for success with a particular client.

 First, before you even think about your sales pitch, you need to research to appeal to your prospects.
 Be sure you thoroughly know your industry, your competitors, and why your product or service is the best choice to meet your prospects’ needs.